ubarsc/tuiview/install/windows/README.md

 # Create a Windows installer for TuiView

 Use conda `constructor` to create a Windows installer.
 This is quite simple for the basic case of installing tuiview from `conda-forge`.

-However, in the case where the version of tuiview in the git repo is newer than the version in conda-forge, we need a few additional steps to a) create a Python wheel, b) include that wheel in the installer, c) run `pip install` during the installation process to override the conda version with the pip version.
-An additional complication is that building the wheel will require a C compiler but if you don't have one then we simply copy the pre-compiled version (on the assumption it's not changed in git) and only use the newer python files.
+If the version of tuiview in the git repo is newer than the version in conda-forge, we need a few additional steps to a) create a Python wheel, b) include that wheel in the installer, c) run `pip install` during the installation process to override the conda version with the pip version.
+An additional complication is that building the wheel will require a C compiler but if you don't have one then we simply copy the pre-compiled version (on the assumption that the source code has not changed in git) and only use the newer python files.

 ## Install TuiView via conda